dfelinto/blender-manual/manual/compositing/types/color/rgb_curves.rst

 ==========

 Tone :guilabel:`Compositor Only`
-   Standard
-      TODO 2.8
+   :Standard: TODO 2.8

-   Film like
-      TODO 2.8
+   :Film like: TODO 2.8

 Channel
    Clicking on one of the channels displays the curve for each.